-Western Health is open to family and friends 24 hours per-day.
+Western Health is open to family and friends 24 hours per-day when there are no visitor restrictions (please see current visitor restrictions here).
 Family and friends play an important role for patients and residents.
 That's why Western Health no longer has specific visiting hours.
 You are welcome to come and spend time with your loved one whenever they feel ready.
 There are some general guidelines that we ask you to follow, for the safety and well-being of everyone.

 - If you feel unwell, have an infection or flu-like symptoms, we ask you to not visit until you are feeling well again.

 - People who are in the hospital need to rest and recover.
 We encourage you to visit often, but consider keeping your visits short in duration.

 - The number of visitors that a patient or resident should have at any one time is best determined with the help of the care team.